benetflo/rp2350-secure-boot-chain/README.md

 The implemented security mechanisms are therefore designed to protect against realistic, practical attacks within this scope, while acknowledging that highly sophisticated hardware attacks remain outside the intended threat model.

+### **OTA server**
+The OTA server is a minimal, intentionally insecure dummy implementation.
+A production‑grade OTA backend should include authentication, access control and secure transport.
+However, the simplified server is intentional in this project, as it makes it easier to clearly demonstrate that all critical security is enforced on‑device through the secure boot chain.
+Future work includes replacing the dummy server with a secure OTA backend once the focus shifts from demonstrating the boot chain to building a full production‑ready update system.

 ## What this project includes:

 * ROM based Root of Trust.